josephdpurcell/readachangelog/README.md

 ## Limitations

 There are no shortage of opinions on CHANGELOG.md format, including filename.
-This project requires `CHANGELOG.md` to be at the root of the package.
+This project requires `CHANGELOG.md` to be at the root of the package and is published to the [NPM repository](https://www.npmjs.com/).
 A LOT of packages do not have this.

+This project does not read commit messages or GitHub release pages.

-The CHANGELOG.md file is parsed using `changelog-parser` and matches are checked using `semver.satisfies`.
+The CHANGELOG.md file is parsed using [changelog-parser](https://www.npmjs.com/package/changelog-parser) and matches are checked using `semver.satisfies`.
 Because of this you may not get certain changelogs in the reporting.
 For example, a version like `1.7.0-beta.2` will not get printed using the "outdated" command nor in some cases when using "view" with the "--version" flag.

-You could consider the [changelog](https://www.npmjs.com/package/changelog) package but it requires a public respository on GitHub which is only a portion of the packages I was concerned about when creating this project.
+## Alternatives

+I'll do my best to capture alternatives that are in this same category of "changelog" tools.

+There's an entire category of "keep a changelog" tools like [changelog](https://www.npmjs.com/package/changelog), [keep-a-changelog](https://www.npmjs.com/package/keep-a-changelog), [semantic-release](https://www.npmjs.com/package/semantic-release), and [conventional-changelog](https://github.com/conventional-changelog).
+I'm sure there are more.
+They all seem to be limited togeneration of a changelog information by reading commit messages.
+And some (if not all?) are limited to commit messages on public GitHub repositories.

+Separate from that category are "read a changelog" tools.
+The only one I found was [npm-fetch-changelog](https://www.npmjs.com/package/npm-fetch-changelog).
+It only works with GitHub packages but supports reading release pages for tags and then uses the CHANGELOG.md or changelog.md file as a backup.

 ## Install